Jelena Ćetković: Biography

 Ćetković was born on 21 August 1916 in Cetinje in the kingdom of Montenegro as the youngest child of Blagota and Gordana Ćetković.
 She had two elder brothers, Nikola and Đorđije.
 Shortly after her birth, the family moved to Podgorica and her father died from wounds sustained in the World War I.

 After graduation, Ćetković enrolled in a women's crafts school where she learned tailoring crafts.
 As a young worker, she joined the worker movement.
-In 1933, she became a member of the Yugoslavian communal youth alliance and two years later, a member of the Yugoslavian communist party.
+In 1933, she became a member of the Yugoslavian communal youth alliance and two years later, a member of the Communist Party of Yugoslavia (KPJ).
 She registered as a volunteer in the fight against fascism in Spain, but the police intercepted the volunteers and prevented their departure. Ćetković and her brother Đorđije were filed as communists by the police and because of this, they were often under surveillance, arrested and mistreated.
 They moved to Belgrade in 1938 where Ćetković continued her political activities.
-She was an instructor of the areal KPJ (Communal Party of Yugoslavia) committee for Serbia and was responsible for working with women.
+She was an instructor of the areal KPJ committee for Serbia and was responsible for working with women.

 At the beginning of World War II, Ćetković was in a partisan unit in Bosnia, then in the Republic of Užice, where she worked with women.
 At the end of 1941, she returned to Belgrade where she worked as the secretary of the local KPJ committee and organized numerous activities, sabotages and diversions.
 She was arrested in March 1942 while preparing to assassinate Đorđe Kosmajac.
 The assassination was successful while she was interrogated and tortured.
 She was transferred to Banjica concentration camp and was shot at Jajinci in May 1943.